luiswirth/bsc-thesis/src/matter/fem.typ

-The element matrix provider tells the assembly routine, what the exterior grade is of the arguments into the bilinear forms, based on this the right dimension of simplicies are used to assemble.
+The element matrix provider tells the assembly routine, what the exterior grade is of the arguments into the bilinear forms, based on this the right dimension of simplices are used to assemble.
 The assembly process itself is a standard FEM technique @hiptmair:numpde.

 ```rust